AppHatchery/Fabla-Front-end/README.md

   integration_test:
     sdk: flutter
 ```
-To run the integration tests on Android, follow the steps below
+To run the integration tests on Android, follow the steps below:

 1. Install the app on your emulator or physical device
 ```
 flutter run